 Normal is completely subjective.
 Some dog breeds, like these above, are just quiet in general.
 Others may belong to a yappy breed but be rather stoic themselves.
 Only you know what’s normal for YOUR dog.
 If you notice that your Sir Barks A Lot is suddenly quiet as a mouse, contact your vet.
 Ditto for if you find that your strong silent type is yapping all night long.
 Any major change in behavior, including the level of barking, should be evaluated by a professional.

 All dogs bark, it’s how they communicate, but there are some (as I have found for you) that are quieter than others.
 Unfortunately, small dogs have a bad rap for being yippy barkers.
 Let’s stop the discrimination against small dogs!
 On a more serious note, if barking does become a problem, there is some training you can do with him to help him to understand when it is ok to bark and when he needs to be quiet.

-Are you the proud owner of a small dog breed who is (or isn’t) quiet?
+Are you the proud owner of any of these small dogs that don’t bark often?
 What breed did you choose for your family?
 Share your stories with the rest of us!